hideya/langchain-mcp-tools-py/README_DEV.md

-# Making Changes to langchain-mcp-tools
+# Making Changes to langchain-mcp-tools-py

-Thank you for your interest in langchain-mcp-tools!
+Thank you for your interest in langchain-mcp-tools-py!
 This guide is focused on the technical aspects of making changes to this project.

 ## Development Environment Setup